metabase/metabase/docs/users-guide/field-types.md

 ### X-rays

-When you [X-ray](14-x-rays.md) a chart or table, Metabase considers both the data type and the field type and based on those categorizations displays insights that you may find useful.
+When you [X-ray](14-x-rays.md) a table, Metabase considers both the data type and the field type to display different charts that summarize that data.

 ### Field Filters